iPhone OS 1 to iOS 18 – A brief history of the iPhone software

 Long live iOS!

-Apple’s iOS has evolved significantly over the years, from its humble beginnings in iPhone OS 1 to the latest iOS 16.
-With each new version, Apple has introduced innovative features and improvements that have transformed the way we use our iPhones and has continuously pushed the boundaries of what is possible in mobile technology.
+Apple’s iOS has evolved significantly over the years, from its humble beginnings in iPhone OS 1 to the latest iOS 18.
+All the new features and improvements have revolutionized how iPhone users use their phones and have consistently stretched the limits of what mobile technology can do.

 Explore more…